rtmrtmrtmrtm/weakmon/README.md

 Your computer's clock must be correct to within a second for WSPR and JT65 to be received; try ntp.

-This code repository gratuitously includes receive software for wwvb's new phase-shift modulation, and for APRS.
+I've included receive software for WWVB's phase-shift modulation, and for APRS.

+This software surely contains errors, particularly since I'm no expert at signal processing.
+I'd appreciate fixes for any bugs you discover.

 Robert Morris, AB1HL